cloudbopper/synmod/README.rst

 temporal windows for each feature, and uses these to create a function representing a time-series model.

-**Heads-up**: ``synmod`` is currently a work-in-progress, and the API and/or functionality may change significantly before the initial version is released on PyPI. ``synmod`` is developed to support and in conjunction with anamod_, a Python library implementing algorithms designed to analyze feature importance of (temporal) black-box models.
+``synmod`` is developed to
+support anamod_, a Python library implementing algorithms designed to analyze feature importance of black-box models.

 .. _anamod: https://github.com/cloudbopper/anamod